#1 in Kyoto for Solo Retreats

 9.7Location

-Why for a solo retreat — Hiiragiya Ryokan has been continuously operating since 1818 — the working second-most-historically-significant Kyoto ryokan after Tawaraya (across the road), with the working Nishimura family running the property across six generations.
-Twenty-eight rooms across the multi-buildin…
+Why for a solo retreat: Hiiragiya Ryokan has been continuously operating since 1818, the second-most-historically-significant Kyoto ryokan after Tawaraya (across the road), with the Nishimura family running the property across six generations.
+Twenty-eight rooms across the original wing and the newer annex; ask for the historic wing where Kawabata wrote, and take breakfast in-room, the best solo morning in Kyoto.

-Best room: Maple Suite (the working Yukio Mishima-room) or any of the working 28 traditional rooms.
+Best room: Maple Suite (the Yukio Mishima-room) or any of the 28 traditional rooms.

 #18 in Kyoto for Solo Retreats